 Evaluating health information online

-Parents frequently turn to online information to understand their child’s health-related concerns and to navigate decision-making.
+Many parents turn to online information for answers to their child’s health-related concerns.

 However, with so much information online, it can be hard to determine if the information is correct and trustworthy.